rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 Lifecycle.state() // returns init, active etc.
 ```

-### Ready state
+### Ready method

-Upon launch the App will enter the `init` state.
+Upon launch the App will enter the `initializing` state.
 As soon as the App is minimally loaded and ready to be displayed / used.
 The App should notify the platform that it's _ready_ by calling `Lifecycle.ready()`.

-Once in a ready state, the platform can put the App in an `active` state, meaning the App is fully up and running, and in focus.
+Once in a ready state, the platform can put the App in the `foreground` state, meaning the App is fully up and running, and in focus.
+Alternately, the platform may put the App in the `inactive` state, for example if the platform is pre-loading a frequently used app.

 ```js
 Lifecycle.ready()
 ```

-### Closing state
+### Closing method

-If the App wants to close, the `Lifecycle.close()` method can be called.
-This put the App in a `closing` state and will trigger the appropriate SDK and platform functions to start the cleanup routine.
+Called if the app wants to be closed.
+A `reason` is required, and may be one of:

+- `USER_EXIT`
+- `REMOTE_BUTTON`
+- `ERROR`

+By providing one of these reasons, the platform can more effectively decide when to simply leave the app in the `inactive` state vs unloading it.

+For example, if the app's user selects an explicit "Exit" option from the app's UX, the platform may be more likely to unload the app.

+On the other hand, if the user hits the "Back" button on the remote from the app's home screen, the platform may be more likely to keep the app running, incase this was a mistaken remote push.

 ```js
 Lifecycle.close()
 ```

-The App can also be put in a `closing` state by the platform itself.
-This will emit the `closing` event under the `Lifecycle` namespace.
+Note that the App can also be put in the `unloading` state by the platform itself.
+This will emit the `unloading` event under the `Lifecycle` namespace.

-In the callback of this closing listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
-When completed, the App should call the `Lifecycle.closed()` method, indicating that the App can be fully terminated.

-Note that the platform can decide to terminate the App _before_ the `closed()`-method is called, in case the App's closing logic is taking too long.

-### Pausing state

-The App can be put in a `pausing` state by the platform.
-This will emit the `pausing` event under the `Lifecycle` namespace.

-In the callback of this pausing listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
-When completed, the App should call the `Lifecycle.paused()` method, indicating that the App is ready to be put in a _paused_ state

-Note that the platform can decide to completely pause the App _before_ the `paused()`-method is called, in case the App's pausing logic is taking too long.

 ### Listening for events